influxdata/telegraf/docs/CONFIGURATION.md

   This buffer only fills when writes fail to output plugin(s).

 - **collection_jitter**:
-  Collection jitter is used to jitter the collection by a random amount.
+  Collection jitter is used to jitter the collection by a random [interval][].
   Each plugin will sleep for a random time within jitter before collecting.
   This can be used to avoid many plugins querying things like sysfs at the same time, which can have a measurable effect on the system.

 - **flush_interval**:
-  Default flushing interval for all outputs.
+  Default flushing [interval][] for all outputs.
 Maximum flush_interval will be flush_interval + flush_jitter

 - **flush_jitter**:
-  Jitter the flush interval by a random amount.
+  Jitter the flush [interval][] by a random amount.
 This is primarily to avoid large write spikes for users running a large number of telegraf instances. ie, a jitter of 5s and interval 10s means flushes will happen every 10-15s

 - **precision**:
-  Collected metrics are rounded to the precision specified as a duration.
+  Collected metrics are rounded to the precision specified as an [interval][].

   Precision will NOT be used for service inputs.
 It is up to each individual service input to set the timestamp at the appropriate precision.